British Values & Prevent Duty

 - The school's ethos promotes and encourages respect and helps students to distinguish right from wrong.

-- Our Behaviour and Anti-Bullying policies set out a zero-tolerance baseline for any form of aggression, abuse or violence, which extends to students, staff and parent and carers.
+- Our Behaviour & Relationships and Anti-Bullying policies set out a zero-tolerance baseline for any form of aggression, abuse or violence, which extends to students, staff and parent and carers.
 We raise awareness of bullying by being part of the National Anti-Bullying Week and Internet Safety Day.